-All BMus and BA music majors are required to take Keyboard Proficiency in MU 126 and MU 226.
-At the end of MU 226, students will be required to play major and minor (harmonic) scales - 2 octaves, arpeggios, and chord progressions.
+All BMus and BA music majors are required to take Keyboard Proficiency in MU 136 and MU 236.
+At the end of MU 236, students will be required to play major and minor (harmonic) scales - 2 octaves, arpeggios, and chord progressions.
 Students will also be expected to harmonize a given melody and play an accompaniment to an instrumental/vocal piece.
-More specific details are available from the Music Department.
+More details are available from the Music Program Student Handbook.

-Bachelor of Arts: Music Concentration (3 year) Program Requirements (90 credits)
+Bachelor of Arts: Music Concentration Program Requirements (3 year - 90 credits)

-REL 105 Introduction to the Bible REL 161 The Christian Faith 3 credits in Christian Studies (REL) at the senior level
+REL 105 Introduction to the Bible REL 161 Introduction to Christian Theology 3 credits in Religion (REL) at the senior level